How do I get access to SciFinder?

 You can request book loans or electronic copies of journal articles and other publications via DocuServe.
 There is no charge to request items to which we do not have access (journal articles, book chapters, physical book loans, etc.), or to have Library Staff scan items which are in the Library collection.
 Requests for theses, patents, technical reports, and standards may still be subject to a cost, and this can be charged to either a PTA account or your Bursar account if you are a student (enter your UID).
 More information about DocuServe can be found here.

 What software is available on the library computers?

 All machines have Microsoft Office, R, Mathematica, Maple, MATLAB, and EndNote.
 Some machines have SolidWorks, ChemOffice Ultra, and Adobe Creative Suite.
 A more complete list of software (including which computers have which programs) can be found here.
 Please mail any software requests to email@example.com and we will try to accommodate them if possible.

 Where can I print or scan?

-Sherman Fairchild has three RICOH multifunction printer/photocopier/scanner/fax machines and two flatbed scanners connected to workstations.
+Sherman Fairchild has four RICOH multifunction printer/photocopier/scanner/fax machines - two on the first floor, and one each on the basement and third floors.
+There are also two flatbed scanners connected to workstations on the first floor.
 More information - including printing policy and allowances, additional locations, and detailed instructions - can be found on the Library Printing Page.